Open-source language-learning

 Q: What are the advantages of installing the app on mobile?

-A: To install the app on an iPhone running iOS 26, open a langauge page (for example French) in Safari.
+A: To install the app on an iPhone running iOS 26, open a language page (for example French) in Safari.
 Tap the three dots menu at the bottom of the screen, and then Share.
 Scroll down the share menu and tap "Add to Home Screen".
 Finally, confirm the app's name and tap Add in the top right corner.
 Then you should open that app when you are still online, at that point the games are actually downloaded.

 See the Video Guide.